 I’m feeling distressed and in need of urgent help now:

-- Merseycare Mental Health Trust – 0800 145 6570 – Open 24/7 for people ages 16+, living in Liverpool, Sefton or Kirby.
+- Mersey Care Community and Mental Health – 0800 145 6570 – Open 24/7 for people ages 16+ living in Liverpool, Sefton or Kirby.
 Reach out and speak to someone who will offer you advice and support.
 The practitioner on the phone will ask for your name and age, or you can have someone ring on your behalf.

 - Alder Hey Crisis Care Team – 0808 196 3550 / 0151 293 3577 -24/7 careline for under 18’s living in Liverpool or Sefton.

-- Papyrus Hopeline – This is for anyone under the age of 35 who are experiencing thoughts of suicide or are concerned for another person’s wellbeing.
+- Papyrus Hopeline – This is for anyone under the age of 35 who is experiencing thoughts of suicide or is concerned for another person’s wellbeing.
 HOPELINEUK advisers will work with you to understand why these thoughts of suicide might be present, to provide you with a safe space to talk through anything that might be happening in your life and offer you guidance on the next steps to keep yourself and others safe.
-Papyrus Hopeline is open 9 am-midnight 365 days a year.
-Call: 0800 068 4141 / Text: 07860039967 / Email: email@example.com
+Papyrus Hopeline is open 9 am-midnight, 365 days a year.
+Call: 0800 068 4141 / Text: 07860039967 / Email: firstname.lastname@example.org

 On this site, you will find a range of tools, resources and links to organisations that can help you with your mental health and emotional wellbeing.